saurabh-gupt/saurabh-gupt/README.md

-# Saurabh Gupta - Data Analyst
+# Saurabh Gupta - Data Analyst | SQL Developer | Power Bi Developer

 Hi there!
 I'm Saurabh Gupta, a Data Analyst with a passion for extracting insights from data.
 I leverage my skills in SQL, TSQL, SSMS, SSRS, and Power BI to transform raw data into actionable information.